The-Jopetnah-Foundation-TJF/the-jopetnah-foundation/README.md

 - **Read to Lead** — community libraries and literacy campaigns for early learners

 ### 🩺 Health & Wellbeing
+Malaria remains one of the leading causes of death in sub-Saharan Africa: the WHO African Region accounted for 95% of the world's roughly 610,000 malaria deaths in 2024, three-quarters of them children under five — and Uganda is ranked among the ten highest-burden countries globally *(WHO, World Malaria Report 2025)*.
+This is a core reason the Health pillar exists and how its programs are designed.
 - **Community Health Champions** — trains local volunteers as first-line health educators
 - **Mobile Wellness Clinics** — periodic outreach to remote areas (maternal health, screenings, vaccinations)
+- **Malaria Prevention & Response** — insecticide-treated bed net distribution, rapid diagnostic testing referrals, and community education, delivered alongside Mobile Wellness Clinic visits
 - **Mind & Body Program** — mental health awareness, nutrition, and adolescent health education

 ### 💰 Poverty Alleviation & Livelihoods